 Similarly, if a recipe calls for regular sea salt and you only have sea salt flakes, you can still use them as a substitute.
 However, you may need to crush the flakes into smaller pieces before adding them to the dish to ensure that they distribute evenly.

-Are Sea Salt Flakes Healthier than Regular Sea Salt
+Are Sea Salt Flakes Healthier than Regular Sea Salt?

-Do Sea Salt Flakes Dissolve Differently than Regular Salt
+Do Sea Salt Flakes Dissolve Differently than Regular Salt?

-Are Sea Salt Flakes More Expensive than Regular Sea Salt
+Are Sea Salt Flakes More Expensive than Regular Sea Salt?

 Generally, sea salt flakes are generally more expensive than regular sea salt.
 This is because the process of drying the salt in flakes is more labor-intensive and time-consuming than simply harvesting the salt.
+Above in this article, we compared sea salt and sea salt flakes made from Pink Himalayan salt.
+Sea Salt Flakes are also more expensive when comparing more commonly available white salts.
+In the comparison below, the flakes and the coarse sea salt come from the same company, so you can get a accurate picture of the difference in cost between the two forms.

 Final Thoughts